wp-plugins/ml-slider/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Fix: Nivo Slider theme select dropdown (reported by and thanks to: macks)
+* Fix: HTML5 Validation fix for inline styles
+* Improvement: Title field added to widget (suggested by and thanks to: pa_esp)

+= 2.1.1 =
+* Fix: PHP version compatibility

 = 2.1 =
 * New feature: Widget added
 * New feature: System check added (checks for required image libraries and WordPress version)